There are new requirements for the Tour of Heroes app:

 folder and refer to that file inside

-Here's the content for the aforementioned component CSS files.
+Here's the content for the component CSS files.

-The designers gave us CSS to make the navigation links in our
+The provided CSS makes the navigation links in the

 AppComponent look more like selectable buttons.